Coconut Sugar

 Health Benefits

-- May have a lower glycemic index compared to refined sugar, potentially leading to more stable blood sugar levels.
+- May have a lower glycemic index than refined sugar, potentially leading to more stable blood sugar levels.

 - Contains trace minerals like iron, zinc, calcium, and potassium, contributing to overall nutrient intake.